 - Longer runtime: Each test runs its own instrumentation instance, meaning that the testing process takes slightly longer overall.
 The increased run time could impact your quota usage or billed time and might cause you to hit your devices' time-out limits.

-To enable Orchestrator for Test Lab, in instrumentation test setup, click Advanced options > Run with Orchestrator.
+To enable Orchestrator for Test Lab, in instrumentation test setup, click Additional options > Run with Orchestrator.

 Speed up tests with sharding